core-wg/oscore/draft-ietf-core-object-security.md

 * Each time the Sender Sequence Number is evenly divisible by K, where K is a positive integer, store the Sender Sequence Number in persistent memory.
 After boot, the node initiates the Sender Sequence Number to the value stored in persistent memory + K - 1.
 Storing to persistent memory can be costly.
 The value K gives a trade-off between the number of storage operations and efficient use of Sender Sequence Numbers.

-### Replay Window
+### Replay Window {#reboot-replay}

 To prevent accepting replay of previously received requests, the server MAY perform the following procedure after boot:

 * For each stored security context, the first time after boot the server receives an OSCORE request, the server responds with the Repeat option {{I-D.amsuess-core-repeat-request-tag}} to get a request with verifiable freshness.
-The server  MUST use its Partial IV when generating the nonce for the response.
+The server  MUST use its Partial IV when generating the nonce and MUST include the Partial IV the response.

 If the server using the Repeat option can verify a second request as fresh, then the Partial IV of the second request is set as the lower limit of the replay window.